renatols-jf/spboot-chassi/README.md

 - Added `@AsTimedOperation` annotation
 - Created configuration and `ApiCall` override to enable request entries to be auto propagated
 - `ApiFactory` now throws `NoSuchApiCallException` in case an `ApiCall` is not found.
+- Removed `RestOperation`
+- Reworked logging so there is no longer a need to call `log()` to actually log the message.

 ## 0.0.11
 - Added `isBodyAvailable` to `ApiResponse`